Volunteer Appraisal Reviewers

 - Complete the application form.

-- Include a letter on your professional letterhead addressed to the Board and submit to the attention of the Recording Secretary.
+- Include a letter on your professional letterhead addressed to the Board to the attention of the Recording Secretary.
 The letter should:

 - Sign the Service Agreement.